“Health and Home are Powerful Magnets”.

 John Mackay Wilson – the Writer of Tales of the Borders and Editor of the Berwick Advertiser 1832-1835

-The Editor of the Advertiser intends to publish weekly Tales of the Borders.
+The Editor of the Advertiser is publishing weekly Tales of the Borders.
 In doing so he is following in the footsteps of one of his most distinguished predecessors as Mike Fraser explains below.

 John Mackay Wilson